izelnakri/paper_trail/README.md

 YES!
 Make sure you do the steps.

+## %PaperTrail.Version{} fields:

+Explain the fields:

 ## Version set_by references:
-1 - PaperTrail records get a required string field called ````set_by```.
+PaperTrail records have a string field called ````set_by```.
 PaperTrail.insert/1, PaperTrail.update/1, PaperTrail.delete/1 functions accepts a second argument for the originator.
 Example:
 ```elixir
 PaperTrail.update(changeset, set_by: "migration")
 # or: